robhabraken/advent-of-code-2024/solutions/10/solutions.md

-# Solutions to Day 10: ..
+# Solutions to Day 10: Hoof It

 Here are my solutions to the puzzles of today.
 Written chronologically so you can follow both my code and line of thought.